-The ADF COSMO-RS program can calculate activity coefficients using the COSMO-SAC 2013-ADF model, based on Ref.
-[9 (page 75)].
+The ADF COSMO-RS program can calculate activity coefficients using the COSMO-SAC 2013-ADF model, based on Ref.4.
 Like in the COSMO-RS method, pure compound vapor pressures can be given as input, for example, if experimental values are available.
 If these values are not specified then the pure compound vapor pressure will be calculated according to the COSMO-SAC 2013-ADF model.
 This part of the COSMO-SAC 2013-ADF has been implemented in ADF2016.
-The COSMO-SAC 2013-ADF parameters in Ref.
-[9 (page 75)] are optimized parameters for use with ADF COSMO result files.
-The authors of Ref.
-[10 (page 75)] reoptimized the revised COSMO-SAC model [7 (page 75)] parameters for use with ADF COSMO result files, which is called here the COSMO-SAC 2016-ADF method.
-Note that the earlier COSMO-SAC papers [6,7 (page 75)] do not include parameters that were optimized for use with ADF COSMO result files.
+The COSMO-SAC 2013-ADF parameters in Ref.4 are optimized parameters for use with ADF COSMO result files.
+The authors of Ref.6 reoptimized the revised COSMO-SAC model5 parameters for use with ADF COSMO result files, which is called here the COSMO-SAC 2016-ADF method.
+Note that the earlier COSMO-SAC papers75 do not include parameters that were optimized for use with ADF COSMO result files.
 The key COSMOSAC2013 needs to be included if one wants to do a COSMO-SAC 2013-ADF calculation.
+The key COSMOSACDHB needs to be included if one wants to do a COSMO-SAC DHB-ADF calculation.
 For other COSMO-SAC methods one needs to include the key COSMOSAC.